Researching Nigerian Legal Information

 2.2.
 Legislation

-The Constitution of the Federal Republic of Nigeria 1999, as amended, regulates the distribution of legislative business between the National Assembly, which has power to make laws for the Federation and the House of Assembly for each State of the Federation.
-The current legislation in force at the federal level is largely contained in the 16 volume Laws of the Federation of Nigeria 2004 (LFN).
-The Laws of the Federation of Nigeria is printed in loose-leaf in-binder format and it is also available in CD-ROM.
-The Laws of the Federation of Nigeria 2004 contains the federal laws including subsidiary legislation in force on the 31st day of December 2002.
 Before the law revision exercise that culminated in the Laws of the Federation of Nigeria 2004, the laws in force at the federal level were found in the Laws of the Federation of Nigeria 1990 (LFN) and the Annual Volumes of the Laws of the Federal Republic of Nigeria from 1990 to 2002.
 Federal laws enacted since January 2003 are contained in the Annual Volumes of the Laws of the Federal Republic of Nigeria.
 They are also incorporated into the subsequent issues of the Laws of the Federation of Nigeria published from time to time.
-In May 2007 the National Assembly enacted the Revised Edition (Laws of the Federation of Nigeria) Act, 2007 to give effect and approval to the Laws of the Federation of Nigeria compiled and published under the authority of the Attorney-General of the Federation and Minister of Justice.
+In May 2007, the National Assembly enacted the Revised Edition (Laws of the Federation of Nigeria) Act 2007 to give effect and approval to the Laws of the Federation of Nigeria compiled and published under the authority of the Attorney-General of the Federation and Minister of Justice.

-Primary and subordinate legislation in force on the coming into force of the Constitution are treated by the Constitution as existing laws and deemed to have been made by the appropriate legislative body with competence to do so under the 1999 Nigerian Constitution.
+Primary and subordinate legislation in force on the coming into operation of the Constitution is treated by the Constitution as existing laws and deemed to have been made by the appropriate legislative body with competence to do so under the 1999 Nigerian Constitution.
 Legislation has been described as the most important source of Nigerian law after the Constitution.
 This is partly because all other sources of Nigerian law are considered as such by virtue of a piece of legislation or the other.

 2.3.
 English Law